In the late 1960s, Richard Branson was a teenager with a nose for entrepreneurship.

 Whether you’re simply setting up a website to create an MVP landing page, or you’re creating a blog, you’re going to need to set up a homepage of some sort that you can direct your audience to.

-Depending on what hosting service you decide to go with, the initial cost can potentially be as low as $5 a month.
-On average though, purchasing a single domain name and setting up a basic WordPress site shouldn’t cost you more than $10, leaving you with just enough to invest into your site’s design.
-Here’s some more info on what to look for in a good web hosting provider.
+Depending on what hosting service you decide to go with, the initial cost can potentially be as low as $15 a month leaving you with just enough to invest in your site’s design.

 The key thing to remember is that at this point you’re not trying to build a fantastic, well-developed website just yet.
 All you’re trying to do is create an MVP website that you can start directing your customers and potential audience to.